 The biggest challenge for backend developers was to ensure the syncing of the webcast stream, including all the components used by the presenter, both during the broadcast and playback.
 What the speaker is saying simply has to correspond with the surveys or slides used in the speaker's presentation.

 Furthermore, synchronization can not only depend on the viewer having a good internet connection, in fact, regardless of how good their connection is, the viewer expects a perfectly synced stream, both during live broadcast and VOD playback.

-Łukasz, our backend developer, and the Tech lead of the project explains the process of real-time synchronization between the video stream and other components.
+Łukasz Wnęk, tech-lead of the project, explains the process of real-time synchronization between the video stream and other components

 To reach this ambitious goal, we crafted a sophisticated solution completely from scratch.
 To deliver the highly anticipated features, we integrgated a Wowza Streaming Engine, a JW Player and a custom-made Flash object.
 We also pushed our boundaries in terms of the technology stack, since by using the Wowza's API server, we also managed to extend its core functionality.
 In addition, with a pack of Java plugins we handle authentication and count the play duration of webcast streams.
 This solution has turned out to be elastic enough to also allow for syncing during VOD replays, without our needing to change even a single line of code.

 Secondly, we were concerned to efficiently track user engagement.
 This we accomplished by introducing a real-time analytics platform, tracking user activity during each webcast.

 The analytics platform uses Redis for storage and WebSockets for communication.
 These allow the moderator to get instant feedback about user engagement, thus enabling moderators to take informed and appropriate action to maximize the quality of audience UX and participation in webcasts.